Todd Kluever: Craftsman Truck Series

 In 2005, he drove the No. 50 World Financial Group / Shell Rotella T Ford for Roush Fenway Racing in the Craftsman Truck Series.
-His 12 Top tens finishes and six top five finishes earned him 11th place in the final points standings and the Rookie of the Year award.
+His twelve top-ten finishes and six top five finishes with an average finish of 14.5 earned him eleventh place in the final points standings and the Rookie of the Year award.
 In 2009, he ran the Camping World Truck Series race at Gateway in the No. 8 for MRD Motorsports.
-He finished 12th.
+He finished twelfth.

 Racing after NASCAR

 Kluever went back into racing at local and regional races.
 He raced in a variety of vehicles such as a IMCA Modified dirt car and in a Midwest Truck Series asphalt truck.
 In 2021, he raced in the Badger Midget series.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)